Here are several general rules that will be useful if you are just starting to use grids:

 Remember what Le Corbusier had said.
 That great master of architecture wrote namely this: “I always reserve the right to doubt the incontestability of solutions offered by the modulor, while retaining complete freedom of maneuver, guided by my inner sense of the world around me, but most emphatically not by reason and logic”.

-Working with Grids
+Working with Grids in Setka Editor

 When working in Setka Editor, we use column grids — the basic grids in graphic design.
 Those are often supplemented with horizontal rows constructed depending on the font size.
 Their configuration depends on the number of columns, margins, and gutters.